robins/getRDSUpgradePath/README.md

 ![Coverage](https://api.travis-ci.org/robins/getRDSUpgradePath.svg?branch=master)

-Python script to find an Upgrade path (from source Version to Target) for any of the AWS RDS Database Engines
+Python script to find an Upgrade path (from source Version to Target) for any of the AWS RDS Database Engines.
+This is very convenient for some engines, where the upgrade paths are not obvious and notoriously hard to find (see the last example below).

 ## Requirements
 - TextDistance - https://pypi.org/project/textdistance/